-- Our vision of 'what good looks like' for registered liquidators is that they: - (a) act independently and competently; - (b) ensure cost-effective, timely and appropriate outcomes; and - (c) perform their role in accordance with proper standards of professional conduct. - Registered liquidators are gatekeepers in the financial system.
+109 Our vision of 'what good looks like' for registered liquidators is that they:

+- (a) act independently and competently; - (b) ensure cost-effective, timely and appropriate outcomes; and - (c) perform their role in accordance with proper standards of professional conduct. - 110 Registered liquidators are gatekeepers in the financial system.
+At any given time there are in excess of 20,000 external administration appointments and they control significant assets and property.
 Our regulation of liquidators seeks to ensure that liquidators fulfil their role as fiduciaries diligently, independently and with creditors' interests central to their actions.
-Consequently, we focus on independence, competence and ensuring that liquidators do not improperly gain from their appointments. - To achieve this, we will: - (a) undertake proactive, risk-based and reactive surveillances and, where we identify breaches of Corporations legislation or professional
+Consequently, we focus on independence, competence and ensuring that liquidators do not improperly gain from their appointments.

-- standards, take appropriate action-which may result in the suspension or cancellation of the liquidators' registration.
-Administrative action is available through the Insolvency Practitioner Disciplinary Committee, or in a superior court; - undertake project-based work aimed at improving the competence of registered liquidators; - (c) guide registered liquidators on our expectations concerning specific issues and behaviours; and - (d) liaise with stakeholders, including other government agencies and industry. - In 2017-18, we will continue directing our surveillance activities towards higher risk practitioners and will continue to focus on the areas of independence, competence and improper gain. - We will continue, with reactive surveillances, to respond to reports of misconduct by registered liquidators.
-Our focus will be on independence (especially the adequacy of disclosure in declarations of relevant relationships), remuneration disclosure, and disrupting the activities of professional facilitators (including pre-insolvency advisers). - In 2017-18, we will also: - (a) continue our current risk-based projects focused on the independence and remuneration of registered liquidators; - (b) continue our project assessing registered liquidators' compliance with their obligations to lodge certain documents with ASIC and publish various notices on the Published Notices Website (and addressing any systemic non-compliance identified); and - (c) provide input into legislative reforms addressing illegal phoenix activity.
+- 111 To achieve this, we will: - (a) undertake proactive, risk-based and reactive surveillances and, where we identify breaches of Corporations legislation or professional standards, take appropriate action-which may result in the suspension or cancellation of the liquidators' registration.
+Administrative action is available through the Insolvency Practitioner Disciplinary Committee, or through the courts; - (b) undertake project-based work aimed at improving the competence of registered liquidators; - (c) guide registered liquidators on our expectations concerning specific issues and behaviours; and - (d) liaise with stakeholders, including other government agencies and industry. - In 2017-18, we will continue directing our surveillance activities towards higher risk practitioners and will continue to focus on the areas of independence, competence and improper gain. - 113 We will continue, with reactive surveillances, to respond to reports of misconduct by registered liquidators.
+Our focus will be on independence (especially the adequacy of disclosure in declarations of relevant relationships), remuneration disclosure, and disrupting the activities of professional facilitators of illegal activity (including pre-insolvency advisers). - 114 In 2017-18, we will also: - (a) continue our current risk-based projects focused on the independence and remuneration of registered liquidators; - (b) finalise and report on our project assessing registered liquidators' compliance with their obligations to lodge certain documents with ASIC and publish various notices on the Published Notices Website (and addressing any systemic non-compliance identified); and - (c) provide input into legislative reforms addressing illegal phoenix activity.